OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 ### Configure Jira and Octopus Deploy integration

-On this screen, we need to move between Octopus Deploy and Jira.
+In this section, we need to move between Octopus Deploy and Jira.

 Before moving forward, let’s bring up Octopus Deploy and get to the right screen to complete this integration.
 From within Octopus Deploy, click **Configuration**, then **Settings**, and **Jira Issue Tracker**.